The Christian and Contemporary Art

 Art is worldview made visible.
 Let us then look with great fascination and thoughtfulness.

 How are we to do something about contemporary art?
 The possibilities are endless.
 Being familiar with art gives us a common language and commonalities with our culture.
 “You liked that piece of art?
 I did too, because it put on display what I believe to be true about who God is and how he created us.”
 We are called to remember that every artist is a created creator.
 We can thoughtfully enter into discussions of their creations and show how they point to their Creator.
-Proclaim the gaping God-shaped hole that is made so evident in these works of art and using it to point others to the Fulfiller of all.
+Proclaim the gaping God-shaped hole that is made so evident in these works of art and use it to point others to the Fulfiller of all.

 Creating Good Art